Where does It Belong?

 Decision Management is a discipline with sets of tools and techniques that allow businesses to make decisions.

-When Decisions should use Decision Management ?
+When should organisations use Decision Management?

 When effectiveness and efficiency matter to the business operations.